theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 - Sanger methods can only sequence short pieces of DNA of about 300 to 1000 base pairs.
 - The quality of a Sanger sequence is often not very good in the first 15 to 40 bases because this is where the primer binds.
 - Sequencing degrades after 700 to 900 bases.
-- If the DNA fragment being sequenced has been cloned, some of the cloning vector sequence may find its way into the final sequence.
+- If the sequenced DNA fragment has been cloned, some of the cloning vector sequence may find its way into the final sequence.
 - Sanger sequencing is more expensive than second or third generation sequencing per sequenced base.

 ### Second generation sequencing